stickmonster/Home_service_robot/README.md

 git clone https://github.com/turtlebot/turtlebot_interactions.git
 git clone https://github.com/turtlebot/turtlebot_simulator.git

-The Gazebo environment was uloaded and SLAM mapped, after which the resulting map was tested using AMCL to check that the turtlebot robot could navigate it.
+The Gazebo environment was uploaded and SLAM mapped, after which the resulting map was tested using AMCL to check that the turtlebot robot could navigate it.

 The C++ files were added (pick_objects.cpp and add_markers.cpp) and these all were tied together with  an installation initiated through shell scripts.